schellenberg/computerscience20/docs/_sources/Python/Overview/VariablesAndDataTypes.rst.txt

 Car Gas Usage
 ~~~~~~~~~~~~~

 Write a program that will compute the Litres per Kilometers (l/100km) that a car uses.
-Promp the user to enter the number of kilometers driven, and the number of litres used.
+Prompt the user to enter the number of kilometers driven, and the number of litres used.
 Print a nice message with the answer in liters/100kms. *Note: If you aren't sure how to calculate L/100km, you should try to calculate it by hand before writing a program.
 To help you check your work, if you drove 500km, and used 35L of gas, you should calculate using 7 L/100km*.

 .. activecode:: practice_problem_variables_data_types_3
     :nocodelens: